Rakefet Russak-Aminoach: Digital banking

 Russak Aminoach is considered a pioneer in the global digital banking arena.
 Under her leadership, Bank Leumi began executing a business strategy that focuses, among others, on digital innovation and implementation of advanced technologies across all the Bank's business lines.

 In early 2016, she established Leumi's 'Digital Banking Division', which was responsible for setting up Israel's first fully digital bank, alongside spearheading the Bank's digital transformation, marketing, innovation and Big Data activities.

 In February 2017, Leumi launched Pepper Pay, a P2P mobile payments app.
 Five months later, Leumi officially launched Pepper, a unique, fully digital bank, enabling complete current account management via mobile only.

 In light of its achievements in the digital field, Bank Leumi has won several prestigious awards in recent years, including "Best Corporate Digital Bank in Israel" (Global Finance Magazine, 2016), and "Best Digital Bank in Israel" (Global Finance Magazine, 2017).

 In May 2018, Leumi won the Dell Technologies "Innovator Award" for the foundation of Pepper.
-Several months later, Russak-Aminoach announced her plans to expand Pepper to the US.

 In December 2018, Leumi was named "Bank of the Year in Israel" by The Banker magazine, mainly due to the Bank's ongoing commitment to digital innovation.

+Founding Team8 Fintech

+Rakefet Russak-Aminoach and two other partners at Team8 led the launch of Team8 Fintech, a fintech venture creation fund.
+Team8’s fintech arm specializes in building innovative fintech companies that focus on scaling businesses to transform the financial services sector.

+Other work

+In March 2020, Russak Aminoach was appointed to the board of the semiconductor startup Hailo Technologies, and in May 2024 she was named Chairperson of the company.

+In April 2024, Russak-Aminoach was elected to the Board of Directors of BNY.

+Public work

+In March 2017, Russak Aminoach began serving as a mentor with SHESHE, Meta’s mentorship program for women in Israel.

+In July 2023, Russak Aminoach was appointed as the Honorary Consul of Norway in Israel.

+In November 2024, Russak Aminoach was appointed to the Management Committee of the Hebrew University of Jerusalem.